mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 In the cliche internet narrative, stuff like that probably should have made me all angry and bitter towards women.
 Instead, as I grew older, I just grew pissed at men.
 Not specific men, more like men in the abstract.
 More like the entire concept of masculinity that I felt was being foisted on me.

 Over the years, masculinity had slowly transformed in my eyes from something noble and natural into this oppressive, corrupting force.
 I had started to question.
 Why did it feel so dirty to hear some men make comments on women's bodies?
 Why did those male driven sex comedies always feel off?
 Why on the news was it almost always men doing horrible things?
-Where most men secretly sex-crazed, pedophiliac losers like Chris Hansen seemed to prove over and over again every week?
+Were most men secretly sex-crazed, pedophiliac losers like Chris Hansen seemed to prove over and over again every week?

 Here's the truly ironic bit though: my negative view of masculinity mostly came from men themselves, from their actions and behaviors, from examples in the media of how men were supposed to behave.
 There was no secret feminist plot.
 If you think otherwise, look in the mirror.

 It left me feeling lost.
 My parents had given me this idea of what being a man meant—of what love and sex were all about—but the world had muddied everything up.
-I was still attracted to women and wanted more than anything to be with them, yet if my only choices were to emulate what I now saw as a toxic, cliched vision of manliness or pretend that I was asexual, the latter started seeming like pretty reasonable choice.
+I was still attracted to women and wanted more than anything to be with them, yet if my only choices were to emulate what I now saw as a toxic, cliched vision of manliness or pretend that I was asexual, the latter started seeming like a pretty reasonable choice.
 And yet why then did I still feel so broken?
 Why did I feel like a loser for not being something I didn't want to be?

 </section>
 <section markdown="1">